michodgs25/Sprint/README.md

  ## Crud
    CRUD refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
 Persistent storage refers to any data storage device that retains power after the device is powered off.

-   The CRUD method is integral to this site, with this in mind, below is the sprint platform CRUD method:
+   The CRUD method is integral to this sites functionality, with this in mind, below is the sprint platform CRUD method:

 **CREATE** -
 *The User can create a sprint log on the create sprint page and save the log to the explore sprints page.*